Moragoh/Mineless-Sam/README.md

 ![GameplayMineral](https://github.com/Moragoh/Mineless-Sam/assets/24793742/c7f0df97-3842-42b9-b7ca-107b2da393b7)

 - But our miners also need to eat!
-Send your miners here to gather food in the green cave.
-So they can stay alive.
+Route your miners to the green caves to gather food so they can stay alive.
 If their hunger (green bar) reaches zero, they will start losing health (red bar).
 Put your miners to work, but make sure they survive!

 ![GameplayFood](https://github.com/Moragoh/Mineless-Sam/assets/24793742/8db1c869-0582-4b0e-8ff1-49ef6d57523d)